30 of the best podcasts on Spotify

 (Image credit: Adam Buxton)

-He's been at it since 2015 but somehow The Adam Buxton Podcast just keeps getting better and better.
+He's been at it solo since 2015 but somehow The Adam Buxton Podcast just keeps getting better and better.
 If you've not yet tuned in, it's a rambling chat between Buxton and a celebrity guest, normally from the world of comedy or the arts.
-That being said, the highlight might just be his opening monologues as he walks through the countryside with his dog Rosie.
-Or even the self-made advertising jingles.
-Yes, really.
+That being said, the highlight might just be his opening monologues as he walks through the countryside with his dog Rosie, or the insane self-made jingles that punctuate the show's course.

 Listen to The Adam Buxton Podcast (opens in new tab)